SARATHKUMAR-BK/flask-application/README.md

    git clone https://github.com/SARATHKUMAR-BK/flask-application.git
    cd flask-application
    docker-compose up
-3. Go to browser and enter : http://<<localhost or Public IP>>:8080/
+3. Go to browser and enter : http://< localhost or Public IP >:8080/

    .
 Note: if you using ec2 instane then we need to open 8080 in inbound